-Rabbits eating cat food could cause all sorts of digestive problems like diarrhea, uneaten caecotrophs, and the most dangerous — gastrointestinal stasis.
+Rabbits eating cat food could cause all sorts of digestive problems.
+The most common are diarrhea, uneaten caecotrophs, and the most dangerous — gastrointestinal stasis.

-So make sure that if your rabbit ingested large amounts of cat foods and you notice any odd behavior and changes in their stool, immediately bring your rabbit to a veterinarian.
+So make sure that if your rabbit ingests large amounts of cat food and you notice any odd behavior or changes in their stool, you immediately bring your rabbit to a veterinarian.

 Risk of feeding cat food to rabbits

-That’s why we, as rabbit owners need to know the risk associated when our rabbit is fed the wrong diet.
+That’s why we, as rabbit owners, need to know the risk associated with our rabbits’ being fed the wrong diet.

-Here are the risks when you feed or overfeed cat foods to your rabbit:
+Here are the risks when you feed or overfeed cat food to your rabbit:

 Gastrointestinal stasis happens when a rabbit is eating the wrong diet and has high amounts of carbs.

-When your rabbit ate large amounts of cat foods, their gut flora’s balance could be disturbed and slow down the passage of food in their stomach.
+When your rabbit eats large amounts of cat food, their gut flora’s balance could be disturbed, slowing down the passage of food in their stomach.

 If you notice any signs of GI stasis, bring your rabbit to a veterinarian without hesitation.
 GI stasis will lead to organ failure and death if not treated immediately.